-- A8: Did your enterprise have IT systems to manage the placing or receipt of orders, during January 2006?
-If Yes, - A9: Did your enterprise's IT systems for managing orders link automatically with any of the following IT systems, during January 2006?
+- A4: Did your enterprise have in use, in January 2007, any software application to manage the placing and/or receipt of orders?
+If Yes, - A5: Did that software application to manage orders link automatically with any of the following, as of January 2007?

-[ Type: one single answer needed, i.e. Tick only one; binary (Yes/No); filter question]
+[Type: one single answer needed, i.e. Tick only one; binary (Yes/No); filter question]

 The purpose of these variables is to provide a measure of the integration of business processes.
 Implicitly, we are identifying that integration with automatic links.
 That is, something changes in the IT system supporting a business process and automatically (i.e. without human intervention) that change is reflected in the IT system supporting another business process.
 The next issue then is which business processes we are interested in (as we can't cover all business processes in the enterprises, and as they actually differ between enterprises from different economic activities).
 One solution is to start with two business processes that exist in every enterprise: selling and buying.
-(That's why we start with a question on the existence of IT system for managing orders, received and placed.)
+(That's why we start with a question on the existence of software application for managing orders, received and placed.)

-As the final purpose of these questions is to identify the existence of automatic links between different business processes, the definition of the starting point (IT system for managing orders) should be as broad as possible.
-That is IT system would mean basically just some software application.
+As the final purpose of these questions is to identify the existence of automatic links between different business processes, the definition of the starting point (software application for managing orders) should be as broad as possible.

-At the same time, the definition of IT system is restricted by the specific software used or even its level of sophistication.
+At the same time, the definition of software application is not restricted to any specific software used or its level of sophistication.
 The level of sophistication of a software application or a system is not directly correlated to its effectiveness or efficiency, and therefore correlated to a positive impact in the enterprise, which ultimately that's what we want to identify.

-So, in conclusion, even an excel worksheet or an access database where orders are inserted manually can be considered as an IT system for managing orders.
+So, in conclusion, even an excel worksheet or an access database where orders are inserted manually can be considered as a software application for managing orders.